 Cloudy.
-Isolated showers.
-Winds easterly 15 to 25 km/h.
-Overnight temperatures falling to between 3 and 7 with daytime temperatures reaching between 10 and 16.
+Slight (20%) chance of a shower.
+Winds west to southwesterly 15 to 20 km/h turning south to southeasterly during the afternoon.
+Overnight temperatures falling to between 3 and 8 with daytime temperatures reaching between 12 and 16.

 Thursday 4 May

 Mostly sunny.
 Patchy morning fog in the east.
 Medium (40%) chance of showers near the Otways.
 Winds south to southeasterly 15 to 20 km/h tending east to southeasterly during the morning then becoming light during the day.
 Overnight temperatures falling to between 3 and 7 with daytime temperatures reaching between 14 and 18.

 The next routine forecast will be issued at 4:15 pm EST Monday.